mitraman/eventful/manuscript/ch02-architecture.md

 The CQRS pattern focuses on creating separate processing streams for reading data (the queries) and for writing data (the commands) and, for that reason, works well for organizations that want to continue to leverage their investment in relational data services while adding more EVENTful interactions to their overall architecture.
 {/blurb}

-Some of the advantages of the CQRS approach is that it allows you to optimize queries for speed and optimize command for safety and data consistency.
+Some of the advantages of the CQRS approach is that it allows you to optimize queries for speed and, at the same time, optimize commands for safety and data consistency.
 However, there are drawbacks, too.
 By creating two data streams, you have the possibility of introducing data inconsistency between the two streams.
-WE discussed this challenge earlier in this chapter (TK see Eventual Consistency).
+WE discussed this challenge earlier in this chapter (see [Eventual Consistency](#ch02-eventual-consistency)).
 Also, CQRS typically work well when the number of reads far outweighs the number of writes.
 If your implementation has the opposite profile (more writes than reads), you'll need to be sure CQRS is able to meet your service-level agreement (SLA) needs.

 **TK write a wrap up here**'